Joan Jett: 2010s

 Jett starred in and was the executive producer of the film Undateable John, which was released in 2014.
 In April 2014, Jett fronted the remaining members of Nirvana for a performance of "Smells Like Teen Spirit" for their induction into the Rock and Roll Hall of Fame.
 She joined the band again later that night for its surprise concert at Saint Vitus.
-In April 2014, Jett was the first woman to win the Golden God Award.
-Former bandmates Cherie Currie and Lita Ford supported her.
-On April 24, 2014, Alternative Press magazine held its first-ever Alternative Press Music Awards, and Jett received the AP Icon Award.
-On July 12, 2014, Joan Jett and the Blackhearts performed at Tropicana Field after the baseball game in St. Petersburg, Florida.
-On October 29, 2014, Jett sang the U.S. national anthem at the New York Knicks vs. the Chicago Bulls basketball game.
-Jett and Hot Topic released Jett's first clothing line in 2014.
-It consists of jackets, shirts, pants, and a sweater.
+Jett played Betsy Neal in the television film Big Driver.
+The film, based on Stephen King's novella of the same name, premiered on Lifetime on October 18, 2014.
+Jett provided the voice for the character Sunshine Justice in an episode of Steven Universe.